GreptimeTeam/greptimedb/CONTRIBUTING.md

 ### Submitting Issues

 - Check if an issue already exists.
 Before filing an issue report, see whether it's already covered.
 Use the search bar and check out existing issues.
 - File an issue:
   - To report a bug, a security issue, or anything that you think is a problem and that isn't under the radar, go ahead and [open a new GitHub issue](https://github.com/GrepTimeTeam/greptimedb/issues/new).
   - In the given templates, look for the one that suits you.
   - If you bump into anything, reach out to our [Slack](https://greptime.com/slack) for a wider audience and ask for help.
 - What happens after:
   - Once we spot a new issue, we identify and categorize it as soon as possible.
   - Usually, it gets assigned to other developers.
 Follow up and see what folks are talking about and how they take care of it.
   - Please be patient and offer as much information as you can to help reach a solution or a consensus.
 You are not alone and embrace team power.

 ### Before PR

 - To ensure that community is free and confident in its ability to use your contributions, please sign the Contributor License Agreement (CLA) which will be incorporated in the pull request process.
+- Make sure all your codes are formatted and follow the [coding style](https://pingcap.github.io/style-guide/rust/).
 - Make sure all unit tests are passed.
 - Make sure all clippy warnings are fixed (you can check it locally by running `cargo clippy --workspace --all-targets -- -D warnings -D clippy::print_stdout -D clippy::print_stderr`).